 - 4.2.1 All staff, including temporary staff and volunteers, will be provided with induction training explaining the systems within the school that support safeguarding and child protection.
-This includes appropriate online safety and Prevent training.
-They are required to read and understand key documents: - (a) the safeguarding and child protection policy; - (b) the staff code of conduct, including direction to the whistle-blowing policy; - (c) Part 1/Annex A of KCSIE 2022.
-Staff working directly with children also receive Annex B. Any staff who may have difficulty accessing written policies have training with HR to ensure that they understand KCSIE via Annex A. - 4.2.2 Permanent and casual staff are introduced to the Infobank, containing all relevant policies, and given: - (a) the behaviour policy - (b) the anti-bullying policy - (c) digital guidance and the AUP for staff - 4.2.3 Temporary staff and volunteers are given any further policies directly on a riskand need-assessed basis.
+This includes appropriate online safety and Prevent training, which covers an understanding of expectations, applicable roles and responsibilities in relation to online filtering and monitoring.
+They are required to read and understand key documents: - (a) the safeguarding and child protection policy; - (b) the staff code of conduct; - (c) the whistle-blowing policy; - (d) Part 1/Annex A of KCSIE 2023.
+Staff working directly with children also receive Annex B. Any staff who may have difficulty accessing written policies have training with HR to ensure that they understand KCSIE via Annex A. - 4.2.2 Permanent and casual but regular staff are introduced to the Infobank, containing all relevant policies, and given: - (a) the behaviour policy - (b) the anti-bullying policy - (c) digital guidance and the AUP for staff - 4.2.3 Temporary staff and volunteers are given any further policies directly on a risk-and need-assessed basis.